-Mandatory signs to BS 5499:5: 2002 are required on all doors which are designated as fire-resisting.
+Mandatory notices to BS 5499:5: 2002 are required on all doors which are designated as fire-resisting.
 These signs are circular in shape, have a blue background with white lettering.
 Self-colour aluminium or satin stainless steel might be used as the lettering within the blue background but no other combinations are permitted.
 No supplementary signs are normally required.

-Examples of common fire door signs
+Examples of common fire door notices

-Approved Document B 2006 edition (Appendix B.8) of the Building Regulations 1991 for England and Wales recommends that all fire-resisting doors should be marked with the appropriate fire safety (mandatory) sign complying with BS 5499 Fire safety signs, notices and graphic symbols, Part 1: 1990 (1995) Specification for fire safety signs (now superseded by BS 5499:5: 2002) according to whether the door is to be:
+Approved Document B 2006 edition (Appendix B.8) of the Building Regulations 2010 for England and Wales recommends that all fire-resisting doors should be marked with the appropriate fire safety (mandatory) notice complying with BS 5499:5: 2002 according to whether the door is to be:

-- guild of architectural ironmongers

 - kept closed, when not in use,

 - kept locked shut when not in use,

 - held open by an automatic release mechanism.